akinoccc/changesets-docs/src/guide/api/cli.md

 The pre command enters and exits pre mode.
 The command does not do any actual versioning, when doing a pre-release, you should run changeset pre enter next(or a different tag, the tag is what is in versions and is the npm dist tag) and then do the normal release process with changeset version and changeset publish.
 For more information about the pre command, see the prereleases [the prereleases documentation](/guide/advance/pre-releases).

-[//]: # (todo: replace link)
 > [!CAUTION]
 > pre-releases are a very complicated feature.
 Many of the safety rails that changesets helps you with will be taken off.
-We recommend that you read both [problems publishing in monorepos](./problems-publishing-in-monorepos.md) and be clear on both exiting and entering pre-releases before using it.
+We recommend that you read both [problems publishing in monorepos](/faq/publishing-in-monorepos) and be clear on both exiting and entering pre-releases before using it.
 You may also prefer using [snapshot releases](/guide/advance/snapshot-releases) for a slightly less involved process.

 ## tag